-Which city is cheaper, Galveston or Austin?
+Which place is cheaper, Galveston or Austin?

 If you're trying to decide where to visit between Austin or Galveston, this travel comparison, which includes costs, can help.
 The overall cost of travel is usually a consideration when deciding where to go next, and the cost comparison down below can help you decide based on the average prices from other travelers along with your own travel budget.